Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 Once the <a :href="$withBase('/guides/authentication/oidc/implement-auth-code/#get-tokens')">application calls the token endpoint</a>, Asgardeo sends the ID token in the response.

-All the user attributes that are requested based on scopes are returned as claims in the ID token.
+All the user attributes that are requested by scopes are returned as claims in the ID token.
 The application can decode the ID token to view the claims.

 _A sample ID token is given below:_